shieldgenerator7/DnD-Stories/Library/Class_RealityBender_DC20.md

 ### Performance

 You can cast your spells with a performance.
 Choose a performance style that you can do with your spellcasting focus body part.
-You may spend 4 AP to start a performance on your turn, and then you must spend 1 AP on your following turns to sustain the performance.
+You may spend 4 AP and 2 MP to start a performance on your turn, and then you must spend 1 AP and 1 MP on your following turns to sustain the performance.
 This is independent of and in addition to sustaining any regular spells that you cast.

 Your performance has a radius up to your Area Radius, and its shape is a circle centered on you.
 This is know as your performance area.
 Your performance has a max duration equal to your Spell Duration.